-In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources until that time.
-The Region has only one type of item which arises only under the modified accrual basis of accounting that qualifies for reporting in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-Governmental funds report unavailable revenue in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
+Currently, the Region has no items that qualify for reporting in this category.